ashenBlade/postgres-dev-helper/README.md

 - `Bitmapset *` elements (numbers) store references to which they point, i.e. `Relids` will store `RelOptInfo` and `RangeTable` references
 - `List *` can support custom pointer types (not `Node *` types)
 - Some scalar types are rendered in more convenient way, i.e. `XLogRecPtr` displayed in `File/Offset` form - not integer
+- Enum values, which defined using preprocessor (`#define`) are shown as enum values, not integers.

 ### Configuration file